 My independent films have played at a variety of festivals in Europe, Asia, and North America while for over 15 years I’ve also worked as Graphic Designer, Art Director, and Photographer in the film and television industry.
 Most recently at Concordia University in Montreal, I’ve been teaching Film, Video, and Audio Production courses in the department of Communication Studies.
-As a second generation Canadian of Sardinian origin raised in Ontario and living in Quebec, my interest in belonging might seem like the natural outcome a soulful wanderer searching for “home.”
-But further along this path, at the core of my life and art, there exists a desire to respond to the irony of feeling both bound and free; directly connected to nature and yet somehow divided from it.
+As a second generation Canadian of Sardinian origin raised in Ontario and living in Quebec, my interest in belonging might seem like the natural outcome of a displaced wanderer searching for Home.
+Further along this path, at the centre of my art and films, I am called to respond to a deeper phenomenal tension of feeling directly connected to nature and yet somehow divided from it.

-Although I work a lot with photographic images, I’ve come to realize finally that words and sentences are the most powerful ‘visual’ medium in their ability to engage the mind’s eye (or should I say the mind’s heart).
-We all know that if imagination doesn’t speak to the heart, it isn’t saying much.
-There, at the heart of our human matter is paradox – bound and free – and the first glimmer of metaphor.
-In my art and films I am trying to give form to the often fragile relationships that reflect our human nature as makers and speakers of language who are trying to belong, once again, to each other and the world.
+Although I work a lot with pictures, I’m starting to realize finally that speech and words are perhaps the most striking images in the way that they engage the mind’s eye (or should I say the mind’s heart).
+For we all know that if imagination doesn’t speak to the heart, it isn’t saying much.
+And there, at the heart of our situation are feelings (bound and free.)
+In my creative work, I am trying to give form to the often fragile relationships that reflect our innate nature as listeners, speakers, and makers … striving to name how we belong to each other and the world.

 * * *